kpedrok/the-boring-page/README.md

 # Next.js Landing Page Template

-An open-source landing page template built with Next.js, TailwindCSS, and all shadcn/ui components, organized using the Atomic Design System.
+An open-source landing page template built with Next.js, TailwindCSS, and all shadcn/ui components, organized using a improved version of Atomic Design System.

 <a href="https://atomic-shad.vercel.app/"><strong>Preview - https://atomic-shad.vercel.app/</strong></a> ·
 <a href="#features"><strong>Features</strong></a> ·